 In and out of the booth.
 It’s so easy to get into a routine of doing the same old thing and sticking to it because it’s where we feel comfortable and safe.
 Like that chair you always choose in your favourite café.
-Or the space in the back-left corner of the yoga class you rush to put your mat down.
+Or the space in the back-left corner of the yoga class.
 Or your same voice style or genre just because that’s what you’re best at.
 I’m guilty of it too.

 So one goal I aspire to this year is getting creative in and out of the booth.
 Going for those auditions that I would usually avoid as they take me out of my comfort zone.
 Playing with different genre in warm-ups, practise sessions, personal demos.
 Adopting creative ideas for marketing and “putting myself out there”.
 And perhaps, if I’m feeling daring, changing spot in my favourite café (although this will prove tricky as it really is the most comfortable chair….)

 I think our natural human tendency is to take criticism about our work “personally”.
 Whether you clean the streets or run a multi-million pound company for a living, if you take pride in what you do then criticism can often be difficult to swallow.
-In the performance world – dancers, actors, comedians, voice actors to name but a few – have a harder job to be subjective as it’s literally “you” being criticised and not something you’ve produced or created.
+In the performance world – dancers, actors, comedians, voice actors to name but a few – have a harder job to be subjective as it’s literally “you” being criticised.
 However, this means it’s even more important to learn to be objective about your performance, your work, if you hope to survive and have a healthy career.

 If feedback from a client isn’t all roses don’t become defensive and write a hasty, emotional response.
 Put yourself in the client’s shoes.
 Review what she/he had requested and listen back over your work.
 Did it reach the standard it should have?
 Was it in the style, tone, pace the client had asked for?
 Was it the very best you could have done?
-Even if you can say yes to all these points, take the feedback onboard (even if it wasn’t delivered in the most constructive way) and think that what you produced isn’t what the client is looking for rather than “I’m rubbish” or even worse “my way is the only way”.
+If you can say yes to all these points still take the feedback onboard (even if it wasn’t delivered in the most constructive way).
+It’ll probably boil down to not fitting the bill rather than not being good at what you do.

 Generally I take feedback well but certainly can still improve.

 This goes hand in hand with being objective.
-We all have bad days, so perhaps that abrupt, slightly aggressive client has too?
-And how should we handle it?
+We all have bad days, so perhaps that abrupt, slightly aggressive client does too?
+And how should we handle them?
 By being aggressive in return?
 No.

 By showing kindness.
-More than you would to the other client who’s always kind to you.
+More than you would to other clients who are always kind to you.
 It’ll make you feel better and it may, just may, make the client feel better too.

 If it doesn’t, and they’re still abrupt and aggressive then you can weigh up the pros and cons about sticking with them or walking away but always staying calm and kind (she types while gritting her teeth and swearing at the hamster….)